enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

 For example, a handful of functions in Enzo-E make use of functionality defined in the ``<algorithm>``, ``<random>``, and ``<sstream>`` headers without needing to pass around types defined in these headers between functions.
 In these cases, by implementing such functions in ``.cpp`` files, we can directly include these headers in the ``.cpp`` source files and avoid including them in the header files (this can actually save a lot of time during compiling since standard library headers can be large).

-As we finish transitioning the Enzo-layer to using separate subcomponents, additional opportunities will arise for including headers in source files rather than inside of headers.
+As we finish transitioning the Enzo layer to using separate subcomponents, additional opportunities will arise for including headers in source files rather than inside of headers.
 For example, most times when you access instances of :cpp:class:`!EnzoPhysicsCosmology`, :cpp:class:`!EnzoPhysicsFluidProps`, or :cpp:class:`!GrackleChemistryData` in the method of a class, ``MyClass``, the header defining ``MyClass``, doesn't actually require knowledge about the definitions of these other classes.
 Often times, a method ``MyClass`` will simply use :cpp:expr:`!enzo::cosmology()`, :cpp:expr:`!enzo::fluid_props()`, or :cpp:expr:`!enzo::grackle_chemistry()` to retrieve an instance of one of these classes.
 Then the method will query a piece of information stored in the retrieved instance and it will never touch the instance again.